The American Society of Magical Negroes

 Creative Genesis and Conceptualization

-“The American Society of Magical Negroes” marks Kobi Libii’s and originated from what he initially envisioned as a short-form comedic sketch.
+“The American Society of Magical Negroes” marks Kobi Libii’s feature and originated from what he initially envisioned as a short-form comedic sketch.
 However, upon fleshing out the idea, Libii realized the concept’s potential to explore much deeper social commentary.
 This realization propelled the sketch into a feature film, presenting a unique opportunity to probe into the systemic issues faced by Black Americans through the medium of satire and fantasy.
 Libii’s prior involvement with Sundance’s Screenwriters and Directors Labs provided a foundational base, enriching his comedic background with a nuanced understanding of narrative development and directorial storytelling.

 | Director of Photography